Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

 The work done by operators did accelerate progress and we welcomed the proposals to restrict under 25s and to tighten controls.
 That work clearly had a significant impact.
 It resulted in a 70% drop in the numbers of customers in such schemes.

-That worked also helped inform our consultation over the summer and now before someone enters a HVC scheme an operator must:
+That worked also helped inform our consultation over the summer and now before someone enters a HVC scheme you must:

-- And continue to verify the information provided and conduct ongoing gambling harm checks on each customer.
+- continue to verify the information provided and conduct ongoing gambling harm checks on each customer

 What was a voluntary arrangement initially is now mandatory for all operators, which mitigates the risk of any licensed operator trying to compete by having lower standards.